Framed defects in ABJ(M): Correlation functions in framed defects

 In the absence of anomalies, this identity is simply the manifestation of the relation between scale and supersymmetry invariance, and it is consistent with superconformal invariance being preserved at the fixed points.
 In fact, conformal symmetry implies the vanishing of the l.h.s., while the r.h.s. is zero because of supersymmetry invariance, $Q\left|0\right\rangle=0$.
 Away from the fixed points, but along enriched flows which preserve the supercharge $Q$, equation \eqref{eq:onept} implies $\llangle T_D \rrangle = 0$, although $T_D \neq 0$.
 This can be used as an alternative definition of enriched RG flows.

-However, when superconformal anomalies arise at the quantum level, the previous reasoning is no longer valid.
-This happens in perturbation theory, where the regularization and renormalization of short distance singularities gives rise to a conformal anomaly.
-According to \eqref{eq:onept} this induces a $Q$-anomaly, as $Q \left|0\right\rangle$ is no longer zero.
-This anomaly is eventually responsible for the breaking of the cohomological equivalence of Wilson loops.

-We prove this explicitly by evaluating the one-point function of the defect stress tensor at generic framing.
-In order to streamline the calculation, we consider the one-point function of $T_D$ in \eqref{eq:Td}, integrated over the defect.
-At one loop, it is proportional to the one-loop (1$\textrm{L}$) correction to the defect expectation value, precisely
+Given that supersymmetry is preserved at the quantum level for $\mathfrak{f}=1$, we now investigate how this feature is reflected in the integrated one-point function of $\llangle T_D\rrangle$, as defined in \eqref{eq:onept}.
+At one loop, this quantity is directly proportional to the one-loop correction to the defect expectation value, precisely

 in terms of the bare parameters.
 Replacing them with the renormalized ones as in \eqref{eq:renormalization}, we eventually obtain a one-loop contribution which vanishes for $\epsilon \to 0$, plus a finite two-loop contribution